cigmaian/Calculator/README.md

 # Project: Calculator

-An online calculator with basic arithmetic operations built usingHTML/CSS/JS.
+An online calculator with basic arithmetic operations built using HTML/CSS/JS.
 Live version of the game is __[here](https://cigmaian.github.io/Calculator/)__.

 ## Features